Onboard Google Cloud assets using a service account key

 For example, enter AliSecurityCenter.

-4. In the Grant this service account access to project (optional) section, select the Compute Viewer role, and then click Complete.
+4. In the Permissions (optional) section, select the Compute Viewer role and click Done.

 4. Create a key for the service account.

-3. In the Create private key dialog box, keep the default Key type of JSON, and then click Create.
+3. In the Create Private Key dialog box, keep the default Key Type as JSON and click Create.

-4. Download and securely save the private key file.
+4. Download the private key file and store it securely.

-Step 2: Associate VMs with the service account
+Step 2: Associate the VM instance with the service account

-Security Center syncs only GCP VM instances associated with a service account.
-Therefore, you must associate the VM instances that you plan to onboard with the service account created for this purpose.
+Security Center can only sync GCP VM instances that are associated with a service account.
+You must associate the VM instances to be onboarded with the service account created for this purpose.

-On the Create an instance page in the GCP console, click Alert in the left-side navigation pane.
-In the service account section, select the service account that you created in Step 1: Create a service account and obtain a key, and then create the instance.
+On the Create Instance page in the GCP console, click Security in the left-side navigation pane.
+In the Service Account section, select the service account created in Step 1: Create a service account and obtain a key and complete the instance creation.

 For existing VM instances